 The present church interior reflects the theme of resurrection in a mosaic of the Risen Christ, in the sanctuary windows whose shapes and colors tell the story of the Resurrection and in the window of the baptistery with its inverted arched shapes that symbolize dying and rising again in the changing colors of light passing through.

 In 1988, Fr.
 Michael Smar was named pastor until his retirement in July 2008.
 During those years, Fr.
 Smar guided the parish and its involvement in a full range of programs and activities that included youth ministry, RCIA, parish council and religious education.
 Notre Dame Sister Mary Cora Skrivan assisted in the development of these programs as pastoral assistant to the parish.
 In 2005 a new priest residence was constructed adjacent to the Church building.
-Rev. Michael D. Balash became pastor in July 2008 and currently serves in this position.
+Rev. Michael D. Balash served as pastor from July 2008 to May 2023.
+In May of 2023, Fr.
+Ryan Furlong was named pastor of the Trumubll Noth Catholic Community made up of St. William Church, St. Robert Bellarmine Church in Cortland, and St. Thomas Aquinas Church in Vienna, Ohio.
+In July 2023, Fr.
+Chad Johnson was named Parochial Vicar and joined Fr.
+Ryan in the Turmbull County Catholic Community.

 5411 Mahoning Ave.
 NW